75coinhacks/04015_LinuxTrouble/README.md

 ##Explain lines 11 - 13.
 What are they and where are they used later in the script?

-INPUT_FILE="input/fruits.txt" Storage the pathto the input file OUTPUT_DIR="output" stores the output the folder name OUTPUT_FILE="$OUTPUT_DIR/fruits_processed.txt" stores the final output file path/ value becomes
+INPUT_FILE="input/fruits.txt" Storage the path to the input file OUTPUT_DIR="output" stores the output the folder name OUTPUT_FILE="$OUTPUT_DIR/fruits_processed.txt" stores the final output file path/ value becomes
 @VARIABLE_NAME